-Established through a gift of stock in July 1999 by former faculty and RCC Trustee Board Member, Ann Revels, in memory of her husband, Ray V. Revels.
-Mr. Revels was a charter Foundation Board member and was still serving on the Board at the time of his death.
+This scholarship was established in 1999 by former faculty and RCC Trustee Board member, Ann Revels, in memory of her husband.
+Mr. Revels was a charter member of the RCC Foundation Board of Directors.
 Mrs. Revels was the first faculty member hired to teach at Robeson Community College.
-The earnings provide scholarships each year for second-year students with demonstrated financial need.
+This scholarship supports students with a minimum of 30 credit hours in a curriculum program.